-Depth Finder (197 Only) (If Equipped)
+Depth Finder(s) (If Equipped)

-- Do NOT use the depth finder as a navigational aid to prevent collision, grounding, boat damage or personal injury. - When your boat is moving, submerged objects will NOT be seen until they are already under your boat. - · Bottom depths may change too quickly to allow time for your boat to react. - If you suspect shallow water or submerged objects, run your boat at very slow speeds.
+- Do NOT use the depth finder as a navigational aid to prevent collision, grounding, boat damage or personal injury. - When your boat is moving, submerged objects will NOT be seen until they are already under your boat. - Bottom depths may change too quickly to allow time for your boat to react. - If you suspect shallow water or submerged objects, run your boat at very slow speeds.

-Chapter 6: Plumbing
+Chapter 5: Plumbing

-Bilge Pump
+Bilge Pumps